-The other day I was shopping at a local store and came upon a lady from India squatting on the floor looking for a certain product on the bottom shelf.
+The other day I was shopping at a local store.
+As I came around the corner of an aisle I saw a lady from India squatting on the floor looking for a certain product on the bottom shelf.
 She sprang up when she saw me as if to get out of my way.

 Apologetically she explained that she was a cashier at a nearby store and was on her lunch break, trying to get a few needed items before her time was up.

 I reassured her, “I am in no hurry.
 Go ahead and do what you need to do.
 I have plenty of time.”
 While she searched for a particular brand she said that sometimes customers were rude to her at the store and she really appreciated my kindness.

 I told her that I had noticed cashiers being treated rudely by some people and that those people should be more considerate.
 It is stressful to the cashier when people are glaring at them while the cashier is doing the best they know how.

 I explained to her that I was a retired nurse and understood some of what she was saying first hand.
 Sometimes patients, families, or doctors could be very rude or mean.
 But I tried to understand why they were feeling that way and let it go.